gideondk/sentinel/README.md

 * Easy initialization of servers and clients for default or custom router worker strategies;
 * Supervision (and restart / reconnection functionality) on both server and client for a defined number of workers;
 * Default implementations for both Ack as Noack based flow control;
-* Sequencing and continuing multiple client operations using monad transformers (ValidatedFuture, ValidatedFutureIO).
+* Sequencing and continuing multiple client operations using `Task`s

 The following is currently missing in Sentinel, but will be added soon: